 Design is in the details.
 It’s the little things that you may not notice at first glance that make all the difference in how the space comes together and how it will make you feel.
 This was the case with the Mill Road Residence, a 3,700 square foot home that in the beginning, lacked personality and detail.
 It was a basic home in a neighborhood development, but dark and outdated.
-Refreshing the home from top to bottom was a substantial investment in time and money, but the results for this client meant having a home that reflected her colorful style and personality.
+Refreshing the home from top to bottom was a substantial investment in time and money.
+But, the results for this client meant having a home that reflected her colorful style and personality.

-A favorite focal point in the home is the deep blue kitchen island.
+A favorite focal point in the home was the deep blue kitchen island.
 The color is gorgeous, but what makes it really stand out is the golden jewels of detail…hardware.
-The kitchen featured Lewis Dolin hardware which included the square cabinet bar pulls and disc knobs in the brushed brass finish.
+The kitchen featured Lewis Dolin hardware, which included the square cabinet bar pulls and disc knobs in the brushed brass finish.
 This combination looked stunning against the blue and worked beautifully on the white perimeter cabinets as well.

-The powder room is a space that more people these days are willing to be bold and fun!
+The powder room is a space that more people these days are willing to make bold and fun!
 Powder rooms and entryways are some of the best spots for bringing major personality in unexpected ways.
 In this client’s home, the powder room excluded the use of polished chrome like the rule book suggested, and instead went with all brass fixtures.
 It was paired with an incredible black and creamy white botanical wallpaper.
-This small space now has some of the most impact in the whole home!
+This small space now has some of the most impact in the whole home.

 We are big believers that there are times when it is important to be consistent in your design choices.
 The human brain is constantly trying to organize the world around us.
 When the spaces we inhabit are confusing, it plays a role in how we feel and interact.
 Thoughtfully approaching decisions can make all the difference in a space that feels disjointed versus intentional.